appdevelopmentandsuch/AnotherTempSensor/README.md

 AnotherTempSensor is designed to be easy to setup and use.
 Without any prior configuration, you should be able to flash a device and use immediately.

+**NOTE** By default, AnotherTempSensor does not display verbose output to the Serial Monitor for security purposes.
+If you wish to see verbose output of the device, you must got into `constants.h` and change `DEBUG` to `true`.

 Once flashed, using a computer with Postman, open up your WiFi settings and find the network `AnotherTempSensor` which you can login to using the **password** `password`.

 Once connected to the network `AnotherTempSensor`, in Postman, configure the below JSON body and send: